 - In-Ear Thermometer

 A cat’s paws and ears are its extremities.
 If your cat is unwell, it’ll struggle to retain heat in its feet.
 If your cat’s paws are constantly cool to the touch, this suggests that something is amiss with your cat’s health.

 Why Do Cat’s Paws Get Cold?

 A cat’s paws are like conductors for its ambient temperature.
-The paw pads on feline feet are really sensitive.
-If the ground outside is cold, then its paws will reflect the lower temperature.
+The paw pads on feline feet are sensitive, so if the ground outside is cold, its paws will reflect the lower temperature.

 If your cat usually roams outdoors, discourage this behavior during snowy spells and freezing weather during the winter.
-Its paws will get so cold that they will start to affect your cat’s body temperature.
+Its paws will get so cold that they’ll start to affect your cat’s body temperature.

-Its paws will also be cold if it has been walking on cold stone or tiles.
-This will be a temporary issue, though.
+Its paws will also be cold if it has been walking on cold stone or tiles, but this will be a temporary issue.
 The paws should quickly normalize once your cat returns indoors to a warm, carpeted room.

 If your cat’s paws are constantly cold, there may be a medical explanation.
-The common causes of cold feet in cats include:
+The causes of cold feet in cats include:

 - Low blood pressure